TheRealWushuMaster/SolarSystemSimulator/README.md

 This program creates a representation of the Solar System and its main celestial bodies using JPL ephemeris data.
 Its objective is to provide an accurate simulation that respects distances and sizes.
 ## How to use
 ### 1. Center view
-You can double click on an object or its name to refocus the simulation on the object.
+Double click on any object or its name to focus the simulation on it.
 ### 2. Adjust scale
 By default, the scale is calculated so that all objects will be visible at *scale=1.0*.
 The scale is adjusted using the mouse wheel, with three levels of granularity:
 * **Shift + mouse wheel**: adjusts the scale in 0.1 increments